davidtorroija/vue-test-products/README.md

 add, edit and delete) and saved immediately.~~

 ## Changelog
+- Integrated all the apps to run via docker!
 - Refactor BE, moved REST methods to a file
 - Sorting items
 - Added dropdown to sort items